rafaelsntn/keywords-common-crawl-spark/README.md

-# Keywords extraction from Common Crawl using Apache Spark
+# Kephrases extraction from Common Crawl dataset

-This project provides a script that extracts keywords that represents a web page and aggregates them by counting the occurence of each one.
+This project provides a PySpark code that extracts keyphrases of n words that represents a web page main content, and counts the occurence of each one.

 ## Running locally
 ### Install the project and packages: